Tronikelis/solid-swr/README.md

 ## Note

-The signal is only passed in the core effect of `swr`, not in mutations
+The signal is only passed in the core effect of `swr`

-So bound mutate and `useSWRMutation` don't get a signal, thus don't get aborted

 # useSWRSuspense